VincentH-Net/CSharpForMarkup/README.md

 Other changes:
 - To use `Left`/`TextLeft` or `Right`/`TextRight`, add either `using Xamarin.Forms.Markup.LeftToRight` or
 `using Xamarin.Forms.Markup.RightToLeft`.
-For markup that is designed to support both left-to-right and right-to-left flow direction, it is recommended not to include either one of above namespaces, and instead use the `Start`/`TextStart` & `End`/`TextEnd` helpers
+For markup that is designed to support both left-to-right and right-to-left flow direction, it is recommended not to include either one of above namespaces, and instead use the new `Start`/`TextStart` & `End`/`TextEnd` helpers
 - `Bind`, `Assign` and `Invoke` helpers now target `BindableObject` (was limited to `Element`)
 - Default bindable properties were added for most built-in Forms types
 - Font helpers now support any IFontElement (was limited to Button, Label, Entry and Picker)
 - Gesture recognizers: more built-in gesture recognizer types are supported, support to initialize gesture recognizers was added, support all possible binding parameters
 - Converters: support for typed converter parameters and culture
-- Add `BindCommand` helper to bind to default `Command` + `CommandParameter` parameters with a single method call
+- Added `BindCommand` helper to bind to default `Command` + `CommandParameter` parameters with a single method call
-- Add `Columns.Define(width, width ...)` and `Rows.Define(height, height...)` overloads for `Grid` to support concise row / column definitions without using enums
+- Added `Columns.Define(width, width ...)` and `Rows.Define(height, height...)` overloads for `Grid` to support concise row / column definitions without using enums
+- Removed `RowCol`; use `Row` + `Column` instead.
-- Remove PlatformSpecificsExtensions - replace with guidance in PR description on how to use any platform specific with .Invoke
+- Removed PlatformSpecificsExtensions - replace with guidance in PR description on how to use any platform specific with .Invoke
 - Several bugfixes

 NJoy!